shader-slang/slang/docs/proposals/006-artifact-container-format.md

 * Hashing of source/options is still possible, for a variety of purposes, but is not a *requirement* as it doesn't identify a compilation.
   * Meaning a simpler/less stable hashing might be fine

-There is an implication that the identification of a unique combination is a user space problem.
-Including that source is static, or if not that becomes a client side problem.
-Note that mechanisms previously discussed - such as hashing the source can still be useful and used.
+With this style is it implied that the identification of a unique combination is a user space problem.
+For example that the source is static in general, and if not generated source identification is a user space problem.
+It's perhaps important to note that mechanisms previously discussed - such as hashing the source can still be useful and used.
 The hashing of source could be used to identify in a development environment that a recompilation is required.
 Or an edit of source could be made, and a single command could update all contents that is applicable automatically.
-These are more advanced features, and are not necessary for a user space implementation, which doesn't require the capability.
+These are more advanced features, and are not necessary for a user space implementation, which typically do not require the capability.

 More problematically

-* Doesn't provide a runtime cache that 'just works' - say just using the slang API
+* Doesn't provide a runtime cache that 'just works' for example just using the slang API
 * Needs to provide a way given a combination of config names to produce the appropriate settings
   * If it is just a delivery mechanism this isn't a requirement
 * Probably needs both an API and 'config' mechanisms to describe options